ibexa/documentation-developer/docs/guide/limitations.md

 | Type Class      | `Core\Security\Limitation\WorkflowStageLimitationType.php`                                     |
 | Role Limitation | no |

+This Limitation is available for the `content/edit` Policy.

 #### Possible values

 The Limitation takes as values stages configured for the workflow.

 ### WorkflowTransitionLimitation

-A Limitation to specify if the User can move the content in a workflow through a specific transition.
+Grants the User permission to move content in a workflow through a specific transition.

 |                 |                                                                                                |
 |-----------------|------------------------------------------------------------------------------------------------|